The Poisson-Gaussian Mixture Process: A Flexible and Robust Approach for Non-Gaussian Geostatistical Modeling: A novel family of geostatistical models

-An equivalent statement to that in Proposition \ref{prop1} is that $\mathcal{G}$-a.s implies $\mathcal{P}$-a.s.
-As a consequence, interesting features of GPs, such as a.s. continuity and a.s. differentiability of the generated surfaces, are inherited by the POGAMP.
-The result in the proposition also has relevant implications in the derivation and validity of an MCMC algorithm to perform inference for discretely-observed POGAMPs.
+The proof of Proposition \ref{prop1} is provided in Appendix \ref{appendixA}.
+An equivalent statement is that $\mathcal{G}$-a.s. implies $\mathcal{P}$-a.s.
+Consequently, properties of GPs, such as almost sure continuity and differentiability, are inherited by the POGAMP.
+This result also facilitates the derivation of an MCMC algorithm for inference on discretely observed POGAMPs.

+The measurable space in which the POGAMP is defined supports a broad set of measurable functions, including specific functions of $Y$ on the entire space $S$, e.g., $\int_S g(Y(s)) ds$ for any Borel function $g$, $\sup_{s \in S} Y(s)$, and $\inf_{s \in S} Y(s)$.
+Measurability of these functions is crucial for tasks such as statistical estimation and defining complex spatial processes, where the POGAMP is be fully latent, such as when $g(Y(s))$ represents the intensity function of a Poisson process over $S$.

+Departures from normality, often due to skewness or heavy tails, can be managed using general multivariate distributions like skew-normal, student-t, and skew-t.
+However, extending such distributions to infinite-dimensional processes poses challenges. \citet{Genton12} addresses identifiability issues here, relying on processes defined as functions of a GP and a set of i.i.d. random variables $\{Z(s); s \in S\}$.
+Kolmogorov's Existence Theorem guarantees the existence of such processes only in a poor measurable product space.
+Consequently, only functions determined by a countable collection of locations are measurable, excluding, for instance, integrals of non-trivial Borel functions like $\int_S g(Y(s)) ds$ and sets like $A(Y) = \{s \in S; Y(s) \in B \subset \mathds{R}\}$.
+Furthermore, these processes exhibit highly irregular paths and are almost surely everywhere dense on $\mathds{R}$.
+Appendix \ref{appendixD} presents the definitions of the processes proposed in \citet{Genton12} and shows realizations of those processes to illustrate the path roughness.

+The POGAMP provide an efficient alternative, enabling identifiable, non-Gaussian geostatistical processes with path continuity and nice measurability properties.
+Additionally, POGAMP versions of the processes described in \citet{Genton12} depend only on a finite-dimensional set of i.i.d. random variables (and a GP), favoring MCMC efficiency for inference.

-Another interesting consequence of Proposition \ref{prop1} is that the Kullback Lieber divergence between $\mathcal{P}$ and $\mathcal{G}$ depends on $Y$ only through $Y_N$. \begin{proposition} The Kullback Lieber divergence between the POGAMP and the augmented GP measures is given by
+Another result following from Proposition \ref{prop1} is that the Kullback-Leibler divergence between $\mathcal{P}$ and $\mathcal{G}$ depends on $Y$ only through $Y_N$. \begin{proposition} The Kullback-Leibler divergence between $\mathcal{P}$ and $\mathcal{G}$ is